sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/app/index.md

 ## Get help give feedback

 Cody app is new and we're iterating on it quickly.
-If you run into any trouble or have ideas/feedback, we'd love to hear from you.
-You can reach out via the following:
+If you run into any trouble or have ideas/feedback, you can reach out via the following:

 <div class="socials">
   <a href="https://discord.com/invite/s2qDtYGnAE"><img alt="Discord" src="discord.svg"></img></a>